vsuthichai/paraphraser/README.md

 # Paraphraser

-This project providers users the ability to generate paraphrases for sentences through a clean and simple API.
+This project providers users the ability to do paraphrase generation for sentences through a clean and simple API.
 A demo can be seen here: [pair-a-phrase](http://pair-a-phrase.it)

 The paraphraser was developed under the [Insight Data Science Artificial Intelligence](http://insightdata.ai/) program.